brendancooley/brendancooley.github.io/content/posts/icews.md

     python text_to_CAMEO.py -c -t fNames.txt

 After this you should have a bunch of .txt files sitting in your working directory.
-I moved them over to a /reducedICEWS folder and you can find them [here](https://www.dropbox.com/sh/9h9g5944f4fd606/AADBmYvKVUCXbO7GoPZwEweOa?dl=0).
-Now we can load these into memory and get to work.
+Move them to a /reducedICEWS folder and you can load these into memory and get to work.

 ``` r
 # helper to replace empty cells with NAs